aquasecurity/starboard/docs/operator/index.md

 <figure>
   <img src="../images/operator/starboard-operator-infrastructure.png" />
-  <figcaption>Infrastructure reconciler discovers K8s nodes, manage scan jobs, and create CISKubeBenchReport objects.</figcaption>
+  <figcaption>Infrastructure reconciler discovers K8s nodes, manages scan jobs, and creates CISKubeBenchReport objects.</figcaption>
 </figure>

 In other words, the desired state for the controllers managed by this operator is that for each workload or node there